 It also appears to be in immaculate condition.
 Normally, arches would have significant scour on the base.
 However, this arch does not appear to have any.

 A metal plate signifies the builder of this structure.

 A special thank you to Jensen Lawn Solutions for allowing me to access this bridge is due.
 In addition, the manager at Jensen was very friendly and enjoys the structure.

 It is open to private traffic for this company.
-They currently own the bridge.
+Jensen Lawn Solutions currently owns the bridge.

 The author has ranked this bridge as being locally significant, due to the common design.

 The photo above is an overview.
 The bridge must be accessed with permission.